-Maximum penalties include 9 months gaol, a fine of up to $2,200 and an automatic disqualification period of 12 months, able to be reduced to not less than 6 months.
-It is possible to apply for an Interlock Licence and Interlock Device for this type of offence.
+Maximum penalties include nine months jail, a fine of up to $2,200 and an automatic disqualification period of 12 months, able to be reduced to not less than six months.
+Under the interlock program, it is possible to apply for an interlock licence for this type of offence.

 The client had a genuine need for licence due to her work commitments and her involvement with the children and their school and sporting activities.
-To incur only 2 infringement notices over a 34 year driving history is commendable.
-By the time the matter went to the local court, the client had been off the road for 3 months.
+To incur only two infringement notices over a 34 year driving history is commendable.
+By the time the matter went to the local court, the client had been off the road for three months.

-The client successfully completed the course and the certificate issued by the program was used to assist in the proceedings.
+The client successfully completed the Traffic Offender Intervention Program and the certificate issued was used to assist in the proceedings.